amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section3.md

 class SampleSmallchunkCollector(SmallChunkCollector):

     @abstractmethod
-    def extract_smallchunk(self, list_bigchunk, last_message_fromroot):
+    def extract_smallchunk(self, call_count, list_bigchunk, last_message_fromroot):
         '''
         Extract and return a smallchunk.
-Please note that in this function you have access to self.bigchunk, self.patient, self.const_global_info.
+        Note that in this function you have access to self.patient and some other fields/functions to be covered.
         Inputs:
+            - `call_count`: not needed for now.
             - `list_bigchunk`: the bigchunks that we just extracted.
             - `last_message_fromroot`: we won't need this argument for now.
         In this function you have access to `self.patient` and some